open-atmos/PySDM/paper/paper.md

 The examples reproduce the simulations discussed in [@Kreidenweis_et_al_2003] and in [@Jaruga_and_Pawlowska_2018].

 ### Kinematic (prescribed-flow) examples

+Coupling of `PySDM` with fluid-flow simulation is depicted with both 1D and 2D prescribed-flow simulations.

 TODO: kinematic 1D warm-rain: [@Shipway_and_Hill_2012]